Message about use of cookies

 Heacham Brickworks (formerly)

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a clay pit and former brick works.
 The land is now partly a holiday caravan site and partly residential.

 Investigation was undertaken using documents about the site and a site visit.
 The brickworks was operated in the late 19th Century.
 We found no evidence that the clay pits had been landfilled and no visible evidence was found of brickmaking waste in residential gardens.